Metapattern/metapattern.github.io/remedy/remedy.md

 #### Build a culture of passion ####
 *(through an internal cultural microsite)*

+The curiosity we cultivate in truly understanding your work will live on in a medium that your entire company, today and tomorrow, can revist and build on.

-We will build Remedy's culture by creating a core identity and communicating it internally through an integrated microsite.
-When you're hiring 5-10 new people per week, you'll have a compelling tool for onboarding and educating them about Remedy's deep purpose.
+We will help you build Remedy's culture by creating a core identity and communicating it internally through an integrated microsite.
+When you're hiring new people per week, you'll have a compelling tool for onboarding and educating them about Remedy's deep purpose.
 It'll build alignment, trust, solidarity, excitement, and a shared understanding amongst current and future employees, and will help you attract and retain the best talent in the industry.

 <!-- .slide: data-background="lib/img/swirl-dark.jpg" class="white" -->